 - Send snail mail to loved ones

-- Ask your partner, friends, and family: How can I love you better?
+- Ask your partner, friends, and family what they need most from you

 - Make notes in your planner of birthdays, anniversaries, and special days so you’ll remember to get in touch